schlopp96/PyFiTransfer/README.md

 4. Enter `pip install -r requirements.txt` to install all dependencies for this package.

-5. Finally, move the `"PyFiTransfer-vx.x.x"` directory to your global Python 3rd-party package installation directory to be able to import `PyLoadBar` like any other module:
+5. Finally, move the `"PyFiTransfer-vx.x.x"` directory to your global Python 3rd-party package installation directory to be able to import `PyFileTransfer` like any other module:

    - `"path/to/python/Lib/site-packages/PyFiTransfer-vx.x.x"`